House Does Not Sell

 going ahead or not.

-problem, as they act as chaperone during the showing without intimidating your
+problem, as they act as chaperones during the showing without intimidating your

 buyer.